biolab/orange2/docs/reference/rst/Orange.data.value.rst

         :param variable: variable descriptor
         :type variables: Orange.data.variable.Variable
         :param value: A value
-	:type value: int, float or string, or another type accepted by the given descriptor
+        :type value: int, float or string, or another type accepted by descriptor

     .. method:: __init__(value)

         Construct either a discrete value, if the argument is an integer, or a continuous one, if the argument is a floating-point number.
+Descriptor is set to ``None``.

 	:param value: A value
 	:type value: int or float